odewahn/docker-at-oreilly/readme.md

 * Companion products are great, but how do we make actual products themselves?
 * We use an internally developed tool call [O'Reilly Atlas](https://atlas.oreilly.com/) for 80% of our content.

-# Atlas Key Concepts
+# Atlas has 3 core concepts

 <img src="images/atlas-key-ideas.png">

-# A single source for semantic content
+# A single source of semantically rich content

 <video autoplay="true" loop="true" muted="true" width="720"><source src="https://s3.amazonaws.com/orm-atlas-media/introducingatlas/visual_editor.webm" type="video/webm"> <source src="https://s3.amazonaws.com/orm-atlas-media/introducingatlas/visual_editor.mp4" type="video/mp4"> Your browser does not support the video tag.</video>